Amalgamation and injectivity in Banach lattices: General properties of separably -injective Banach lattices

 \begin{theorem} If $Z$ is a $1$-separably $\mathcal{BL}$-injective Banach lattice, then every nonzero ideal of $Z$ contains a lattice isomorphic copy of $L_1([0,1]^{\aleph_1})$. \end{theorem}

 \begin{proof} Combine Lemma~\ref{l:omega1} with Lemma~\ref{L_1 sublattice}. \end{proof}

-We do not know if the injectivity constant $1$ is really necessary in Theorem~\ref{sepinyL1omega1}.
-In fact, we do not know if every separably $\mathcal{BL}$-injective Banach lattice is isomorphic to a 1-separably $\mathcal{BL}$-injective Banach lattice.
+We do not know whether the injectivity constant $1$ is really necessary in Theorem~\ref{sepinyL1omega1}.
+In fact, we do not know whether every separably $\mathcal{BL}$-injective Banach lattice is isomorphic to a 1-separably $\mathcal{BL}$-injective Banach lattice.

 A corollary of Theorem~\ref{sepinyL1omega1} is that 1-separably $\mathcal{BL}$-injective Banach lattices must be nonseparable.
 Getting the result without that annoying $1$ is the goal of the next section.